reisir/settings/README.md

 ## TODO:

-- [ ] LeftMouseUpAction override instead of using info variables
 - [ ] Make the upcoming image picker preset able to check if it's the only instance in that category
 - [ ] Check if containers can be taller than their contents without affecting flow
 - [ ] Redo the Settings generator skins separate from the generated skins styles etc